 Anything Box - Synthpop band that describes an innocent Gen-X reality without Chads and Stacies.

-Archie Comics - A comic featuring a normal white American trying to get laid by two cool looking white American girls.
+Archie Comics - A comic featuring a normal white American trying to get laid by two cool-looking white American girls.

 Arts, The - The only thing that matters.
 Art over politics.
 Politics itself is an art.
-We are all artists striving to create art and we need a sense of belonging in order to present our art.
+We are all artists striving to create art and we need a sense of belonging to present our art.
 Ideology and intelligence, and the promotion of it, is art.

 Asian-Aryanism - A philosophy (and derogatory term) that advocates a bicultural commune with whites, Asians, and Eurasians.
-Our own media will imagine a future full of Eurasians, but still having white culture and traditions.
+Our media will imagine a future full of Eurasians, but still having white culture and traditions.
 Also, the fascination of white people wanting to become anime.